 Their hearts will be beating with anticipation (and their stomachs grumbling with hunger) by the time you get to the best part: How investing has the potential to make them rich.
 That’s a lot of dessert.

 While they may be too young to understand the details that go into a good investment you can still explain what the different types of investments are.
 While stocks and bonds are two of the most common their volatility and diminishing returns have left a bitter taste in your mouth.

 So point them toward a safer option: Real estate.
 By highlighting how this asset class has created many millionaires you’ll have their attention; just be sure not to paint too rosy a picture.
 Check their expectations by explaining how failing to perform due diligence and secure the right investment can lose them their pie .

 A Belly Full of Knowledge

-Once the power of investing sinks in, your children will never look at the path to success the same way again.
-What’s more, this conversation will get them planning for their future from an early age, putting them on the fast-track to the sweetest future of all: financial independence.
+Once the power of investing sinks in your children will never look at the path to success the same way.
+What’s more, this conversation will get them planning for their future from an early age, putting them on the fast-track to the sweetest future of all: Financial independence.